Geospatial Summary of the Research and Recreational facilities within the Juneau Icefield area

+The Juneau Icefield Research and Recreational facilities provide educational and expeditionary experience to students, as well as campsites for recreational purposes.
+The facilities are managed by the Juneau Icefield Research Program and many are closed to the public.

 Juneau Icefield Research Camp Facilities

 The Juneau Icefield Research Program (JIRP) and its parent organization, the Foundation for Glacier and Environmental Research (FGER), maintains several research facilities around the expanse of the Juneau Icefield for the purpose of providing educational and expeditionary experience to students with training in Earth sciences, wilderness survival, and mountaineering skills.
 These camps are private facilities and are operated in accordance with a U.S. Forest Service Special Use Permit, which stipulates that the facilities can be used only for educational and research purposes by the Juneau Icefield Research Program.
 Thus all non-JIRP related visitation and use of these camps is prohibited.